What's the latest on European travel restrictions?

 Kosovo

-- Similarly to Italy, Kosovo is currently under a tiered system of three COVID-19 alert levels.
+- Kosovo is currently under a tiered system of three COVID-19 alert levels.

-- All but essential travel to and from Kosovo is generally advised.
+- All but essential travel to and from Kosovo is generally advised against.

 - Shops, cafes, bars, restaurants and hotels are all allowed to be open during the day, but are subject to evening curfews between 8pm and 5am.